 You can read more about the “My addictions assignment” book project and find out how to get a book here.
 Money raised through book sales will go toward a scholarship for a nursing student who is looking to specialize in substance use disorders.

-Angela Fournier is entering her fourth year majoring in fashion and textiles at NSCAD.
 All of the illustrations shown are original works and may not be reproduced in any way.
+The illustrations were done under the name Angela Fournier.
 All rights reserved.

 “My addictions assignment” book design by Michael Fournier.